-19 SCE utilizes \$250 per customer, per de-energization event to approximate potential financial losses on average, recognizing that some customers may experience no financial impact, while other customers' losses may exceed \$250.
+18 SCE utilizes \$250 per customer, per de-energization event to approximate potential financial losses on average, recognizing that some customers may experience no financial impact, while other customers' losses may exceed \$250.
 The \$250 value is a conservative assumption used for the limited purpose of estimating the potential financial consequences of PSPS as one of many inputs into SCE's PSPS In-Event Risk Comparison Tool.
 It is not an acknowledgment that any given customer has or will incur losses in this amount, and SCE reserves the right to argue otherwise in litigation and other claim resolution contexts, as well as in CPUC regulatory proceedings.

-Risk Attribute Wildfire Consequences PSPS Consequences customer's willingness to accept compensation for service interruption.
-VoLL is dependent on many factors, including the type of customer, the duration of the outage, the time of year, the number of interruptions a customer has experienced.
+Risk Attribute Wildfire Consequences PSPS Consequences the time of year, the number of interruptions a customer has experienced.
 SCE's VoLL estimate is consistent with academic and internal studies to estimate VoLL for a single-family residential customer for a 24-hour period.

-SCE quantifies the resulting PSPS risks and wildfire risks using natural unit consequences for each risk type or attribute-structures impacted, acres burned, customer minutes interrupted, serious injuries and fatalities, etc. "Safety" risk is expressed as an index, "Reliability" risk is measured in terms of customer minutes interrupted (CMI), and "Financial" risk is measured in dollar amounts.
+SCE quantifies the resulting PSPS risks and wildfire risks using natural unit consequences for each risk type or attribute; structures impacted, acres burned, customer minutes interrupted, serious injuries and fatalities, etc. "Safety" risk is expressed as an index, "Reliability" risk is measured in terms of customer minutes interrupted (CMI), and "Financial" risk is measured in dollar amounts.

-SCE then applies a Multi-Attribute Risk Score (MARS) framework to convert these natural unit consequences to unitless risk scores-one score for PSPS risks and one score for wildfire risks.20 These risk scores are compared to each other by dividing the wildfire risk score (i.e., the potential benefit of PSPS) by the PSPS risk score (i.e., the potential public harm of PSPS), yielding a benefit/risk ratio for each circuit in scope of the PSPS event.
+SCE then applies a Multi-Attribute Risk Score (MARS) framework to convert these natural unit consequences to unitless risk scores-one score for PSPS risks and one score for wildfire risks.19 These risk scores are compared to each other by dividing the wildfire risk score (i.e., the potential benefit of PSPS) by the PSPS risk score (i.e., the potential public harm of PSPS), yielding a benefit/risk ratio for each circuit in scope of the PSPS event.
 If the resulting ratio is equal to 1, the risks are equivalent.
 If the ratio is greater than one, the wildfire risk exceeds the PSPS risk (the higher the resulting number, the more the wildfire risk outweighs the PSPS risk).
 If the ratio is less than 1, the PSPS risk outweighs the wildfire risk.